ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/analysis_views.rst

 .. image:: /_static/analysis_views/MHOVMOELLERVIEW.png

-The `Hovmoeller View <https://confluence.ecmwf.int/display/METV/Hovmoeller+View>`_ icon is a computation/plotting specification for Hovmoeller diagrams along a specified arbitrary transect line or a rectangular area.
+The :ref:`Hovmoeller View <mhovmoellerview_icon>` icon is a computation/plotting specification for Hovmoeller diagrams along a specified arbitrary transect line or a rectangular area.
 The diagram displays a two-dimensional graph with latitude or height as one axis, and time as the other.

 .. image:: /_static/analysis_views/hovmoeller-plot.png